MRowshanmaram/GAN/README.md

 all other parameters are set based on the base model in mathlab (that i mentioned before).

-note that all needed more explantion are commented in code block of .py file of the project
+please note that all needed more explantion are commented in code block of .py file of the project.

 and here is the summary of the model: